moshirfakhoury/edgetx-images-widget/README.md

 Overview

-This is a simple full-screen image widget for EdgeTX 2.11+ radios with large color displays (such as the RadioMaster TX16S).
-The widget displays a single PNG image scaled to fit the screen.
-The image filename is user-selectable via the widget settings, allowing easy customization without editing the Lua code.
+This is a full-screen image widget for EdgeTX 2.11+ radios with large color displays (e.g., RadioMaster TX16S).
+The widget displays PNG images scaled to fit the screen and supports multiple images selectable via widget options.
+It is simple, stable, and flexible, allowing easy customization without editing the Lua code.
+A key feature is the built-in slideshow, which can automatically cycle through multiple images every 8 seconds.
-This widget is intentionally minimal and stable, focusing on reliable image loading and display using the EdgeTX widget API.

 Features
 - Full-screen image display (480×272)
-- User-selectable image filename via widget options
+- User-selectable image filenames via widget options (up to 8 images)
+- Automatic .png file extension handling
+- Slideshow mode: automatically cycles through non-empty images every 8 seconds
+- Numeric selection of a single image via the Select parameter (1–8)
-- Automatic scaling and centering
+- Images are automatically scaled and centered
-- Optimized to load using the APP widget layout
+- Optimized for use in APP widget layout
 - No telemetry or model dependencies
-- Works on EdgeTX 2.11+
+- Compatible with EdgeTX 2.11+
 - Image files must be stored inside the images folder
-- Image names must be a maximum of 8 characters, .png must be added at the end e.g. image1.png
+- Image names can be up to 12 characters long; .png is automatically appended if omitted

 Possible Use Cases
 - Screen Saver: Display a custom image when the radio is idle, such as a logo, call sign, or dark-themed background.